henrik/plug_and_play/README.md

 end
 ```

-*(This saves you from manually setting up a Supervisor to run your app in the Cowboy web server on the right port.
-It will use `PORT` if that environment variable is set (it is automatically on Heroku) or else fall back to 8080.)*
+*(This saves you from manually setting up a Supervisor to run your app in the Cowboy web server on the right port.)*

 Make your main application (e.g. `lib/hello_world.ex`) look something like: